Northwestern Events Calendar

 Category: Academic, Lectures & Meetings, Religious, Multicultural & Diversity, Global & Civic Engagement

-Join the Institute for the Study of Islamic Thought in Africa (ISITA) for a talk in our New Books in Islam in Africa series.
+Join the Institute for the Study of Islamic Thought in Africa (ISITA) for a talk in our Islam in Africa - New Books in the Field series.

 Lunch will be served at the talk.

-Kimberly T. Wortmann, associate professor of religion at Wake Forest University, will discuss her recent book, Society of the Righteous: Ibadhi Muslim Identity and Transnationalism in Tanzania (Indiana University Press, 2024).
+Kimberly T. Wortmann will discuss her recent book, Society of the Righteous: Ibadhi Muslim Identity and Transnationalism in Tanzania (Indiana University Press, 2024).

 Description: Although the rule of the Omani sultanate in Tanzania came to an end following the Zanzibar Revolution in 1964, the legacy of its empire still exists today, along with its distinctive religious identity.
 The Ibadhi Muslims of Omani descent, who are neither Sunni nor Shi'a, have used a message of tolerance and harmonious coexistence to spread their beliefs across North and East Africa in a post-revolution and post-independence era.